The Scandal of the Cross (1 Corinthians 1:17-2:5)

 Let’s pray.

 Father, our hope tonight is not human wisdom.
-All of human wisdom pales beside the message of Jesus Christ, which is folly to those who are perishing, but to those who are being saved is the very power of God.
+All human wisdom pales beside the message of Jesus Christ, which is folly to those who are perishing, but to those who are being saved is the very power of God.

 Jesus, We give you glory for stooping to conquer.
 Thank you for humbling yourself by becoming obedient to the point of death, even death on a cross.
 Thank you for saving us through the scandalous message of the cross.